Understanding Disease as Ailment: Exploring the Meaning of Illness for the Sick Person

 fear and uncertainty.
 These and all other manifestations of the disease as a condition occupy a central place in the life of the patient and in the actions of their doctors.
 The patient as a person seems to move to the periphery.
 There are certain characteristics that are present in all diseases (in the sense of suffering) graves, regardless of what disease it is and where the patients are.
 People with a disease are disconnected from the healthy and from their world.
 In health we know that we are alive through our connection to the world.
 Through touch, hearing, sight and the other senses; through our interest in the things around us, our relationships with other people, and our dealings with others.
 In disease as a condition, however mild, some of these connections are lost.
 When the condition worsens or becomes a vital state, the patient’s connection to the world is further reduced, a situation made worse by isolation in special places such as hospitals.
 Or through loss of interest and progressive reduction of the sensory field.
 The person who suffers from a disease loses the sensation of indestructibility that is normally possessed (what in psychology is usually called omnipotence).

-Why is it stupid to tell someone who has just been told that their disease could be fatal that we can all die at any moment? because that person you already know.
+Why is it stupid to tell someone who has just been told that their disease might be fatal that we can all die at any moment? because that person you already know.
 When the feeling of indestructibility is lost, the world becomes a very dangerous place.
 The sick person focuses on fears, threats, dangers, risks and fragility.
 The person suffering from a disease loses omniscience; the fullness of reason.
-When we are healthy, we think we know things about the body, diseases, doctors, treatments, etc. We believe that we possess a fairly complete knowledge.
+When we are healthy, we think we know things regarding the body, diseases, doctors, treatments, etc. We believe that we possess a fairly complete knowledge.
 And today everyone knows everything.
 But when disease (in the sense of suffering), suddenly, knowledge is incomplete.
 What we know is not enough; especially in view of all the uncertainties that arise.
 And if we add to this the loss of interest, it becomes very difficult to think clearly.

 1690773035